Manhattan Rhinoplasty Surgeon Dr. Gary Linkov

 - Blood supply: The rich blood supply to the nose comes from several sources, including the internal and external carotid arteries.
 Precautions need to be taken before, during, and after surgery to minimize bleeding.
 Also, the surgeon needs to understand where the blood vessels travel to avoid complications of the surgery, such as skin loss.

 What Are the Types of Approaches to Nose Job?

 Broadly speaking, there are two ways to approach the nose for a rhinoplasty, these include:

-- Closed approach: Sometimes referred to as an endonasal approach, this technique involves no external, visible incisions.
+- Closed rhinoplasty: Sometimes referred to as an endonasal approach, this technique involves no external, visible incisions.
 The incisions are made on the inside of the nose and are used to access the necessary areas.
 This technique was once the most popular approach but has become less popular over time due to limited visibility for the surgeon.
 This makes it more challenging to learn the techniques and to execute certain rhinoplasty maneuvers.
 Advocates of this approach believe that one can better judge the outcome during the surgery because the nasal skin remains in place.
-There is still nasal tip swelling after this type of approach if the tip is manipulated.
+There is still nasal tip swelling after closed rhinoplasty if the tip is manipulated.

 Nose plastic surgery is usually performed under general anesthesia with the patient intubated.
 This is done for several reasons, including:

 - Patient comfort

 - Protecting the airway from blood and aspiration

 Major Steps of Surgery

 The first major step of rhinoplasty surgery is to expose the cartilage and bone that will be further manipulated to achieve the goals set forth by the surgeon and patient.
 This starts with choosing a surgical approach, open or closed, as discussed earlier.
 The surgeon then makes certain intentional incisions and exposes the necessary cartilage and/or bone in a safe manner, without disrupting the blood supply and without injuring these underlying structures.